-- As part of the 1999 float of Telstra shares you acquired 800 Guaranteed Entitlement shares - You held these shares for longer than 12 months and therefore you were entitled to 80 loyalty shares. - These shares were subject to a trade Restriction Period. - On 1 December 2001 your relevant employment ceased with Telstra.
-Telstra shares tax market value on that date was \$5.41 per share. - The TESOP Trustee transferred the shares to you and you sold them on 8 December 2001 for \$5.54 per share. - For the purposes of this example we have assumed that the tax market value of the share is the same as its market value and we have ignored selling costs such as brokerage.
+- As part of the 1999 float of Telstra shares you acquired 800 Guaranteed Entitlement shares - You held these shares for longer than 12 months and therefore you were entitled to 80 loyalty shares. - These shares were subject to a trade Restriction Period which expired on 16 October 2002. - The tax market value of Telstra shares on that date was \$4.81 per share. - The TESOP Trustee transferred the shares to you and you sold them on 16 October 2002 for \$4.81 per share. - For the purposes of this example we have assumed that the tax market value of the share is the same as its market value and we have ignored selling costs such as brokerage. - We have also assumed that you are a continuing employee.